Wedding Budget Tip #2: Cut the Guest List

 Hint: You could stop your list at this point and have a truly intimate wedding!

 Of course, there are plenty of people you may feel obligated to invite.
 You may even make a list completely of people you feel like you *should* invite.
 All your extended family members.
 Your college friends.
-Your high school/childhood friends.
+High school/childhood friends.
 Your coworkers.
 Anyone who invited you their own wedding.
-Your parents’ friends.
-Your parents’ coworkers.
-Your entire church.
+Your parents’ friends or coworkers.
+The entire congregation of your childhood church.

-Can you see how this can quickly get out of hand? 😳
+Can you see how this can quickly get out of hand?
+This is why it’s crucial to cut your guest list to only those important VIPs.

 1. Have both of us met this person?